 Wills and Trusts

 Choosing whether you should include a will, trust, or a combination of both in your estate plan can be difficult.
-That is why Mary Ann Covone educates her clients and helps them understand the distinction between the two estate planning tools before moving forward with creating their estate plan.
+That is why our attorneys educates their clients and helps them understand the distinction between the two estate planning tools before moving forward with creating their estate plan.

 A will is a key document that goes into effect after an individual has died.
 It addresses a wide range of issues, such as payment of debts, distribution of assets and property, wishes regarding funeral arrangements, designation of legal guardians for children, choosing an executor, and several others.
 When there is a will in place, it saves family members from the stress and emotional turmoil of making guesses and taking decisions regarding your wishes.